Searchlight (magazine): History

 After Ludmer's early death in 1981, British academic Vron Ware briefly took over the editorial role until 1983.
 Following this Gable returned as editor, in a role he held until 1999.

 The British National Party made a complaint to the Charity Commission of England and Wales about Searchlight and the associated Searchlight Educational Trust.
 The two anti-fascist bodies were investigated as it had been claimed that the Educational Trust had been engaging in political activity incompatible with its charitable status.

 The Commission's report stated that, in its opinion, the Searchlight Educational Trust had gone beyond the Commission's guidelines on political activities.
 The charity agreed to follow the Commission's recommendations after the complaint was upheld in 2003 with the Commission deciding that there was a need for a greater distinction between the public activities of Searchlight magazine and the educational trust.
 No action was taken against Searchlight.

-Searchlight was, consequently, divided into three main bodies: Searchlight magazine, the monthly anti-fascist and anti-racist magazine; Searchlight Information Services (SIS), a research and investigatory body which briefs governments, politicians, journalists, and the police; and, finally, Searchlight Educational Trust (SET), a charity devoted to challenging and defeating the extremism, racism and fascism.
+Consequently, Searchlight divided into three main bodies: Searchlight magazine, the monthly anti-fascist and anti-racist magazine; Searchlight Information Services (SIS), a research and investigatory body which briefs governments, politicians, journalists, and the police; and, finally, Searchlight Educational Trust (SET), a charity devoted to challenging and defeating the extremism, racism and fascism.
 SIS and SET later joined the Hope not Hate campaign, and are no longer associated with Searchlight magazine.

 Since Searchlight split with Hope not Hate in September 2011, Searchlight has opposed co-operation with the state.

 Larry O'Hara commented in a book on political organisations published in 1994: